ToyB0x/git-resume/docs/epic/4.api/implements/README.md

       .where(eq(jobTbl.login, username));

     if (result.length === 0) {
-      return c.json({ exists: false, message: "No research data found for this username" });
+      return c.json({ exists: false, message: "No Git analysis data found for this username" });
     }

     const job = result[0];